-PHT 101L Pharmacy Technician Practices and Procedures LabCredits: 2 concepts learned in PT101, Pharmacy Technician Practice and Procedures.
+This Lab provides an opportunity for the student to put into practice many of the concepts learned in PT101, Pharmacy Technician Practice and Procedures.
 Topics include learning more about the pharmacy environment; practicing techniques used by the pharmacy technician; real-world simulation that give opportunity for the student to explore legal and ethical guidelines; practice with job skills and duties; determining when and how to use professional resources; and practice with using safety techniques.
 Students will reinforce the technical terminology, facts, theories, methods, and principles associated with the role of the pharmacy technician in both the ambulatory and hospital pharmacy settings.